Damon Orthodontics

 Brush your teeth by using a regular soft toothbrush.
 Brush down from the top and then up from the bottom on each tooth; always brushing away from your gums.
 Use a gentle sawing motion to work the floss on each side of the two teeth the floss is between.
 Be careful not to pull with too much force around the archwire.

-The cost of your treatment will vary depending on your specific dental requirements.
+The investment of your treatment will vary depending on your specific dental requirements.
 Once we complete a new patient exam and create a treatment plan for you, you will meet with a treatment coordinator to discuss the costs and payment plans available to you.
 We will work with you to create a payment plan that is tailored to your needs and budget.